The Isle of Skye

 The loch is accessible by boat from Elgol, or on foot either from Sligachan if you don’t mind an 11km hike, or a slightly shorter 9km from Kilmarie.
 The loch is nearly two miles long, but only about 400 yards wide.

 Click here for a short guide to the Loch Coruisk boat trip and hike.

-Coral beach is situated in Claigan in the Isle of Skye which is just a 10 minute drive away from Dunvegan Castle.
+The coral beach is situated in Claigan on the Isle of Skye which is just a 10-minute drive away from Dunvegan Castle.
 The beach is magical looking and perfect for a family day out and picnic, with sand made from crushed white coral like seaweed that makes the water look tropical blue when the sun comes out.
 The walk down is easy going along a farm track and takes about 25 mins to get to the beach, which would be more than worth your while to get to what is referred to locally as a ‘wee gem’.
 At low tide, you can even explore the tidal island of Lampay, which is just a short walk across the bay.

 Village of Boreraig

 The ruined coastal village of Boreraig is a stark reminder of the Highland Clearances.
 It lies on the north shore of Loch Eishort and is reached either by boat or by a walk of some 6km across the moor from Strath Suardal.

 The place was emptied, completely, by force, in 1853.
 As in many other places in Scotland at that time, the landlords favoured sheep over people on their lands as they were more profitable.
 Many of the inhabitants from here were ‘assisted’ to travel to Australia or New Zealand, basically as an alternative to starvation.
 This was a big village with an estimated 120 residents across 22 households.